HackTricks-wiki/hacktricks/macos-hardening/macos-security-and-privilege-escalation/macos-apps-inspecting-debugging-and-fuzzing/README.md

 ### Crescendo

 [**Crescendo**](https://github.com/SuprHackerSteve/Crescendo) is a GUI tool with the look and feel Windows users may know from Microsoft Sysinternal’s _Procmon_.
-It lets you start and stop recording events of all types, filter them by categories (file, process, network, etc) and save the recorded events as json file.
+This tool allows the recording of various event types to be started and stopped, allows for the filtering of these events by categories such as file, process, network, etc., and provides the functionality to save the events recorded in a json format.

 ### Apple Instruments